Illustration of a crawl space that has a desiccant dehumidifier installed to prevent moisture.

 First of all, what does a crawl space look like?

-The soil in the crawl space is often made of earth or sand, covered with a building site that acts as a vapour barrier.
-Above the crawl space is the floor joist of the house, which makes it act as a buffer zone between the ground and the living spaces.
+The soil in the crawl space often consists of soil or sand, covered with building plastic that acts as a vapour barrier.
+Above the crawl space is blind bottoms, the insulation and the floor joists of the house, allowing the foundation to act as a buffer zone between the ground and the living spaces.

 Why build with a crawl space?